MicrosoftDocs/azure-docs/articles/iot-operations/deploy-iot-ops/howto-enable-secure-settings.md

 1. [Create a user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity) that's used for cloud connections.

    > [!NOTE]
-   > You'll need to grant the identity permission to whichever cloud resource you'll use the manage identity for.
+   > You'll need to grant the identity permission to whichever cloud resource you'll use the managed identity for.

 1. Use the [az iot ops identity assign](/cli/azure/iot/ops) command to assign the identity to the Azure IoT Operations instance.
 This command also creates a federated identity credential by using the OIDC issuer of the indicated connected cluster and the Azure IoT Operations service account.